For oil refiners, now is the summer of distillate content

 That has boosted profits for U.S.-based refiners for distillates.
 Currently, the profit margin on distillates is nearly $60 a barrel, while the margin to make gasoline is $34.
 Over the past 10 years, the average at this time of year for distillates and gasoline was $26.24 and $27.48, respectively.
 (GRAPHIC: Refining Margins)

-"U.S. refineries may have little incentive to switch to higher gasoline yields as the differential between RBOB and heating oil remains wide," Citi wrote.
+"U.S. refineries may have little incentive to switch to higher gasoline yields as the differential between RBOB and heating oil remains wide," Morse wrote.

 MISMATCHES AROUND THE NATION